Maro2058/Dijkstra_Project/README.md

 - Fix infinite loop when inputting string instead of int in all functions
 - Make it so input for vertex names and other similar things uses getline() instead of cin, so that it takes a whole sentence and not just one word as input
-- Error handling for all functions
+- Error handling for all functions (misInputs)